A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Zero-infinity dichotomy for manifolds thick at infinity

-If we take $r\to \infty$, larger and larger domains $D\supset B_r(p)$, and if the first bullet above always occurs for $r$ large, then by thickness at infinity and \cite{Sharp}, the diameter of $\Sigma_{D,B}$ is uniformly bounded so for $r$ large enough $\Sigma_B:=\Sigma_{D,B}$ is a closed embedded locally area minimizing hypersurface for the original metric $g$, and $B\backslash \Sigma_B$ has a weakly mean convex foliation.
+If we take $r\to \infty$, larger and larger domains $D\supset B_r(p)$, and if the first bullet of the claim always occurs for $r$ large, then by thickness at infinity and \cite{Sharp}, the diameter of $\Sigma_{B,D}$ is uniformly bounded so for $r$ large enough $\Sigma_B:=\Sigma_{B,D}$ is a closed embedded locally area minimizing hypersurface for the original metric $g$, and $B\backslash \Sigma_B$ has a weakly mean convex foliation.
 This is item (2) of the theorem.

-If for a sequence of radii $r_j\to \infty$ and choice of $(D_j,g_{D_j})$, the second bullet occurs, then we take a converging subsequence of saddle points $\Gamma_j$ (see \cite{Sharp}), and since $(M,g)$ is thick at infinity, $\Gamma_j$ is actually a saddle point for the original metric $g$ if $j$ is large and it intersects $B$.
+If for a sequence of radii $r_j\to \infty$ and choice of $(D_j,g_{D_j})$, the second bullet occurs, then we take a converging subsequence of saddle points $\Gamma_{D_j}$ (see \cite{Sharp}), and since $(M,g)$ is thick at infinity, $\Gamma_j$ is actually a saddle point for the original metric $g$ if $j$ is large and it intersects $B$.
 This is item (1) of the theorem.

 \end{proof}